Jack-Middleton/QA_Enable_Project/README.md

 ![App Structure](https://github.com/Jack-Middleton/QA_Enable_Project/blob/main/Pictures%20For%20Readme/project%20brief%20diagram.png)

-The App was also required to have at least Unit Testing completed with a high-level of coverage, Unit Testing was considered a stretch goal.
+The App was also required to have at least Unit Testing completed with a high-level of coverage,Integration Testing was considered a stretch goal.
 The project was also required to have implementation of several stages of a CI pipeline, such as Project Tracking, a VCS (Version Control System), a Development Environment and a Build Server.